DavideBrex/DavideBrex.github.io/_news/announcement_11.md

 inline: false
 ---

-I am happy to share that I have successfully defended my thesis and am now officially a PhD in Biomolecular Science!
+I am happy to share that today I have successfully defended my thesis and am now officially a PhD in Biomolecular Science!

 It has been an incredible journey filled with challenges, discoveries, and growth.
 A huge thank you to my supervisor, Prof. Fulvio Chiacchiera, my lab mates, and everyone who has supported me throughout these years.